-To be eligible for the position of part-time firefighter, you:
+To be eligible for the position of a part-time firefighter, you:

-You must possess the minimum certifications required for the position of full-time firefighter at time of application.
+You must possess the minimum certifications required for the position of a full-time firefighter at the time of application.

-Full-time firefighters operate in three shifts on a Kelly schedule.
+Full-time firefighters operate in three shifts on a 48/96 schedule.

 Applicants for all positions will go through physical agility testing, an oral board interview, and written testing.
 Reserve firefighter applicants are required to attend an orientation meeting prior to testing so they understand reserve firefighter expectations.
 Spouses are encouraged to attend the reserve firefighter orientation.